Dear Fr. Spitzer, What is the difference between metaphysics and physics, and what are the limits of each? —Emily

 Metaphysics can prove a series of absolute propositions through its specific methodology.

-For example, it can prove that there must be at least one unconditioned reality, and that this reality must be unrestricted and unique (see Chapter Three of New Proofs).
-It can also prove that there must be at least one completely intelligible reality, and that this reality must be unrestrictedly intelligible and unique (see Chapter Four of New Proofs).
+For example, it can prove that there must be at least one unconditioned reality and that this reality must be unrestricted and unique.
+It can also prove that there must be at least one completely intelligible reality and that this reality must be unrestrictedly intelligible and unique.

-Metaphysics can also prove that aggregative structures (such as past time) cannot have an infinite number of constituent parts, and therefore, that past time must be finite (see Chapter Five of New Proofs).
+Metaphysics can also prove that aggregative structures (such as past time) cannot have an infinite number of constituent parts and, therefore, that past time must be finite.

-Thus, physics has its domain of observable, contingent, factual truths about our universe and metaphysics has its proper domain concerned with absolute and universal truths which can be demonstrated through proofs which lead to the impossibility or necessity of those truths.
+Thus, physics has its domain of observable, contingent, factual truths about our universe, and metaphysics has its proper domain concerned with absolute and universal truths, which can be demonstrated through proofs that lead to the impossibility or necessity of those truths.

 These methodologies, though distinct, can be complementary and mutually corroborative, and when they are, they can reveal the richness, beauty, and even the transcendent dimensions of reality.